AmphibiaWeb/amphibian-disease-tracker/README.md

       lab: "Wake lab"
       entry_date: "1442007442" # Linux Epoch time
 access_data:
+  # Who can access this data?
   # The author is always permitted
+  # All other entries are user links in CSV
   # This field is ignored if "public" is truthy
   type: "text"
   logical: "csv"